tsutof/tiny_yolov2_onnx_cam/docs/microservices_demo.md

 $ ./scripts/compose-up.sh
 ```

-At the first launch, the docker image build takes about 30min.
+At the first launch, the docker image building takes about 30min.

 ### Access to Dashboard
 You can access to the Node-RED dashboard at [http://localhost:1880/ui](http://localhost:1880/ui)